ParthKalkar/web-scrapping-python-main/danish-central-business-registry/README.md

 ## Output
 1. Sample output during testing can be found in the item.csv and item.json file
-2. Output from MongoDB can be found below x-special/nautilus-clipboard copy file:///home/parth/Desktop/stored-data.png
+2. Output from MongoDB can be found in the images section

-x-special/nautilus-clipboard
-copy
-file:///home/parth/Desktop/compass-screen.png